What's in YOUR wallet?: Spending strategies

-The expected number of coins in the big spender's wallet is $10.05$.
+The expected number of coins in the big spender's wallet is approximately $10.05$.
 This is more than twice the expected number of coins for the minimalist spender.
 The expected numbers of quarters, dimes, nickels, and pennies are $1.06$, $1.15$, $0.91$, and $6.92$.
-Assuming that all coin holders are big spenders (which of course is not actually the case, since cash registers dispense coins greedily), this implies that the distribution of coins in circulation is 10.6\%~quarters, 11.5\%~dimes, 9.1\%~nickels, and 68.9\%~pennies.
+Assuming that all coin holders are big spenders (which is not actually the case, since cash registers dispense coins greedily), this implies that the distribution of coins in circulation is 10.6\%~quarters, 11.5\%~dimes, 9.1\%~nickels, and 68.9\%~pennies.
 Compare this to the distribution of U.S. minted coins in 2014 --- 11.9\%~quarters, 17.4\%~dimes, 9.1\%~nickels, and 61.6\%~pennies.
-Relative to the coin keeper model, the big spender distribution comes several times closer (as points in $\R^4$) to the U.S. mint distribution.
+Relative to the coin keeper strategy, the big spender distribution comes several times closer (as points in $\R^4$) to the U.S. mint distribution.

-The expected total value of the big spender's wallet is $49.5$ cents, just as it is for the minimalist spender.
-This may be surprising, since the two spending algorithms are so different.
+The expected total value of the big spender's wallet is computed to be $49.5$ cents.
+This is the same value as for the minimalist spender, which may be surprising since the two spending strategies are so different.
 However, it is a consequence of assumption~\eqref{1}, which specifies that prices are distributed uniformly.
-If we ignore all information about the big spender's wallet state except its value, then we get a Markov chain with $100$ states, all equally likely.
-The expected total wallet value in this new Markov chain is $49.5$ cents.
+If we ignore all information about the big spender's wallet state except its value, then we get a Markov chain with $100$ states, all equally likely, and the expected wallet value is $49.5$ cents.
 Since the expected wallet value is preserved under the function which forgets about the particular partition of $n$, the big spender has the same expected wallet value.
 In fact, any spending scenario in which the possible wallet values are all equally likely has an expected wallet value equal to the average of the possible wallet values.